tkiraly/spec/spec.md

 ### 11.1 Physical frame format

-A downlink Ping uses the same format as a Class A downlink frame but might follow a different channel frequency plan.
+A downlink Ping uses the same format as a Class A downlink frame but might follow a different channel frequency or data rate plan.

 ### 11.2 Unicast & Multicast MAC messages

 Messages can be "unicast" or "multicast".
 Unicast messages are sent to a single end-device and multicast messages are sent to multiple end-devices.
 All devices of a multicast group must share the same multicast address and associated encryption keys.
 The LoRaWAN Class B specification does not specify means to remotely setup such a multicast group or securely distribute the required multicast key material.
 This must either be performed during the node personalization or through the application layer.

+> Example: The document [RPD1] describes a possible application layer mechanism for over-the-air multicast key distribution.

 #### 11.2.1 Unicast MAC message format

 The MAC payload of a unicast downlink **Ping** uses the format defined in the Class A specification.
 It is processed by the end-device in exactly the same way.
-The same frame counter is used and incremented whether the downlink uses a Class B ping slot or a Class A "piggy-back" slot.
+The same frame counter is used and incremented whether the downlink uses a Class B ping slot or a Class A downlink slot.

 #### 11.2.2 Multicast MAC message format